shadowcpy/hashtable/README.md

 - `-s <usize>`: Number of Buckets in the HashTable
 - `-n <usize>`: Number of worker threads to spawn

-On startup, it creates two shared memory regions, initializes all semaphores and values, and then writes the value `MAGIC = 0x77256810` to the first field in each memory region to signal readyness.
+On startup, it creates a shared memory region, initializes all semaphores and values, and then writes the value `MAGIC = 0x77256810` to the first field of the region to signal readyness.

-It then listens on the `/hashtable_req` by blocking on a semaphore until a client sends a message.
+Each worker thread then listens on the request queue by blocking on a semaphore until a client sends a message.

-Incoming messages are forwarded to the workers internally via a mpmc channel (`crossbeam_channel`)

-The messages are claimed by worker threads, which execute the contained operation on the HashTable.
+Once a request is taken from the queue, the worker executes the contained operation on the HashTable.
-Afterwards, the result of the operation is forwarded via a second mpmc channel to the sender thread.
+Afterwards, the result of the operation is placed on the response queue.

-The sender thread then sends the responses back to **all** clients over `/hashtable_res`
+After all clients have seen the response, and checked whether it is addressed to them, the last client reading the response will free up the slot again for workers to use.

 ### Client
 The client accepts the following arguments:
 - `ol: usize (positional)`: Number of outer loop iterations (runs), provide 0 for infinite
 - `il: usize (positional)`: Number of values to be processed each run
 - `--seed: u32 (optional)`: Random start seed for keys
+- `--debug-print: bool (flag)`: Request the server to print its hash table, client will ignore all other args

-It then maps the respective shared memory regions, checks for the `MAGIC` value and then executes:
+It then maps the respective shared memory region, checks for the `MAGIC` value and then executes:
 - Generate `client_id` (random `u32`)
 - Generate `seed` (random `u32`) if not specified by the user
 - For `j in 0..ol`